Google Algorithm Updates and Changes History

 March 50-Pack Update (3rd April, 2012)

-Another batch of updates which includes Panda 3.4, improvements of handling of symbols for indexing, better scoring, site links data refresh, UI refresh, improvements to results for navigational queries, high quality sites algorithm data update, better local results and so on.
+Another batch of updates which includes Panda 3.4, improvements to handling of symbols for indexing, better scoring, site links data refresh, UI refresh, improvements to results for navigational queries, high quality sites algorithm data update, better local results and so on.

 February 40-Pack Update (27th February, 2012)